How to Fix Error F34 on Thermador ME301YS (Wall Oven)

 Step 2

 Allow the oven to cool completely before accessing internal components, since Self Clean temperatures can exceed 800°F and surfaces stay dangerously hot long after the cycle stops.
-To test the door lock motor, remove the rear or top access panel (4 × ¼” hex screws) and apply 120V directly to the motor terminals — the shaft should rotate fully; if there is no rotation or the shaft stalls under light resistance, the motor is confirmed failed.
+To test the door lock motor, remove the rear or top access panel (4 × ¼” hex screws) and measure across the motor terminals with your multimeter on ohms while the breaker is still off — compare that reading with the lock motor resistance on the Thermador service sheet; an open winding reads OL and a shorted one reads near zero, either of which confirms the motor has failed.
 Pro tip: also inspect the motor’s drive gear and latch arm for stripped teeth or physical obstruction before condemning the motor itself.

 Step 3